 Rigid Core Vinyl Plank Flooring - has a core that delivers rigidity & strength and looks almost identical to its more expensive options like hardwood but without the warping, without the water damage, without the scratching - For less money & a lot less maintenance.

-Most vinyl planks are available in "Click Lock" and can be installed over existing surfaces including concrete, tile, wood and vinyl with a simple tongue-and-groove click-together technique.
+Most vinyl planks are available in "Click Lock" or "Glue Down".
+Click Lock contains an attached pad and can be installed over existing surfaces including concrete, tile, wood and vinyl with a simple tongue-and-groove click-together technique.
+Glue Down will not contain a pad and be attached to your sub-floor with adhesive.

 There are 2 main categories of vinyl plank flooring: